weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 6: Computation Models, Universality
+>
+> We discuss what are computation models, how are different models compared, and using boolean circuits to compute any finite function.
+The slides are [here](assets/pdf/cs3120-class6-ink.pdf).
+>
+> [PS3](assets/pdf/cs3120-ps3.pdf) and [its template](https://www.overleaf.com/read/ncsjqgfrjfys#f36733) are posted.
+Also, please work on PRR3 before 10pm on the next Monday.
+>
+> Jan 30, 2025

+{: .announce-title}
 > Class 5: Cantor's Theorem, Computation
 >
 > We finished Cantor's Theorem and the "representations" of objects.
 The slides are [here](assets/pdf/cs3120-class5-ink.pdf).